 With effect from 24th January 2021 – the rate for sending flat rates envelopes using priority mail international is going to increase to $28.50.

 All sizes of flat rate boxes can be sent using the priority mail option with the same delivery time period of between 6 to 10 days.
 However, the rates for every size are different and depend on the weight.

-- Mailing a small flat rate box will cost you $27.90, which drops down to $26.50 for the commercial base and commercial plus customers.
+- Mailing a small flat-rate box will cost you $27.90, which drops down to $26.50 for the commercial base and commercial plus customers.
 This postage to Canada will be increasing to $29.55 as per the new rates for 2021.
-Some accessories, small electronics, and brochures are considered as small flat rate boxes.
+Some accessories, small electronics, and brochures are considered small flat-rate boxes.

-- For all medium-sized flat rate boxes, the postal charges amount to $51.55, which will be increasing to $54.65.
+- For all medium-sized flat-rate boxes, the postal charges amount to $51.55, which will be increased to $54.65.
 For pricing under the commercial plans, the rate is fixed at $48.95, which is also likely to increase from 24th January 2021.
-Things that are considered as medium flat rate boxes are shoes, AV equipment, clothes, office supplies, and small electronics.
+Things that are considered medium flat-rate boxes are shoes, AV equipment, clothes, office supplies, and small electronics.